gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_pagerduty.md

 </video>

 ## Audit Log
-The plugin will let anyone with access to the PagerDuty accoount so it's important to review Teleports audit log.
+The plugin will let anyone with access to the PagerDuty account so it's important to review Teleport's audit log.

 ## Feedback
 If you have any issues with this plugin please create an [issue here](https://github.com/gravitational/teleport-plugins/issues/new).